Smiles and songs: 'ROMP Around Town' returns for 2nd year

 “(I was) like: ‘You know, ROMP has gotten so huge.
 It’s such a huge festival … at the peak of 26,000 people,’ ” he said.
 “There’s so much buzz, there’s so much excitement around ROMP, especially the week of.

-“We’re always looking … to provide opportunities for people to volunteer … whether it be music or whatever,” Morris said.
-“This just seemed like something perfect (to do) … and (be able) to share their gift ….”
+“We’re always looking … to provide opportunities for people to volunteer … whether it be music or whatever,” said Morris, who also serves as the minister of youth and music at Island Baptist Church, “This just seemed like something perfect (to do) … and (be able) to share their gift ….”

 All groups will be performing free of charge, while partnering entities include Wendell Foster, Hermitage Care & Rehabilitation Center, Park Regency, Owensboro Health, Chautauqua Health and Rehabilitation, Signature HealthCARE at Hillcrest, One Park Place and the Carmel Home.